Characteristics of Dysfunctional and Functional Couples

 18. Dysfunctional: We repeat patterns of dysfunction from our families of origin.

-Functional: We are recognizing the patterns of dysfunction from our families of origin–and
+Functional: We are recognizing the patterns of dysfunction from our families of origin–and breaking them.

 Recovering Couples Anonymous: A Twelve-Step Program for Couples (4th edition 2011, at p.
 7).